nikarav/examples/README.md

 ## New Dataset

 For the purpose of this task, the 320px version of [Imagenette](https://github.com/fastai/imagenette) is used.
-A subset of 100 images is used and 10 epochs selected to train the model.
+A subset of 100 images is used and the model is trained for 10 epochs.

-The images are randomly picked during training time and a new argument(***--subset***) is created in order to select the size of the subset(default: 100).
+The images are randomly picked during training time and a new argument(***--subset***) is created in order to select the size of the subset (default: 100).

 **The subset should be picked during training time and not as a preprossing step.**

 The interpretation of this sentence could have 2 meanings.
-The preprocessing step could either mean manually selecting a subset of the images and putting them in a folder or it could include the part of loading the dataset and parsing it to the DataLoader.
+The "preprocessing step" could either mean manually selecting a subset of the images and placing them inside a folder or it could also include the part of loading the dataset and parsing it to the DataLoader.
 If the former is true then the subset could be selected by adding the following lines of code before the DataLoader:

 ```
 train_dataset = datasets.ImageFolder(args.dataset, transform)